 Last cycle, the DLCC won 43 special elections in the states, securing important seat flips and defending majority-deciding races in multiple chambers.
 This year, the stakes in special elections are even higher, with nearly half a dozen chambers in Minnesota, Michigan, Pennsylvania, and Virginia controlled by single-seat majorities.
 We need to be ready to move quickly to defend these chambers when vacancies inevitably arise.

 DLCC helped defend Maine’s Democratic trifecta in 2024 by narrow margins.
 After losing a bit of ground last cycle, we can’t afford to take any seats for granted, especially in unpredictable special elections.
-This upcoming race is an opportunity to defend an important district for Democrats and ensure that the Maine House’s hard-won majority doesn’t start to slip away.
+This race was an opportunity to defend an important district for Democrats and ensure that the Maine House’s hard-won majority doesn’t start to slip away.

 In January, DLCC Spotlight candidates JJ Singh and Kannan Srinivasan won two of the first special elections of the year in majority-making races for the Virginia House and Senate.
 Democrats overperformed to retain both chambers’ one-seat majorities and have entered the 2025 legislative sessions with a strengthened Democratic firewall in the commonwealth.